Aftercare: Why Some People Succeed in Recovery and Some Don’tYou are here:

 Aftercare services can include helping a person find employment.
 They also help a person learn basic financial management skills.
 Why is that important?
 Studies show that when a person can’t provide for their own needs, their self-esteem and confidence drops.
 A poor self-image often leads a person to seek solace in drugs or alcohol.
 So, establishing self-reliance is a proven way to help prevent relapse.

 > Accept accountability and responsibility

 The terms accountability and responsibility are often used interchangeably.
 But, the terms have significant differences.
 For instance, accountability means a person takes ownership of the outcomes of their behavior.
 Responsibility refers to the role a person plays in their own success or failure.
 An aftercare program helps a person recognize that they do have power over their success in life and should hold themselves to a higher standard of living.

 Aftercare programs provide a variety of resources to help clients find sober activities they can enjoy.
 A person in recovery must learn to have fun without being high.
 Forming friendships with other sober people is the best way to learn the value of sober living.
 Interacting with like-minded people is another effective tool for relapse prevention.

 An aftercare program can assist in finding the best self-help groups or counseling services in the community.
-These resources can provide the continued encouragement, support, and guidance necessary for long-term abstinence.
+Moreover, these resources can provide the continued encouragement, support, and guidance necessary for long-term abstinence.

 Different Types of Aftercare Programs to Choose From